The Gorillas in the Room

-Each week I scan the web for interesting and useful news, blogs, and reports and post them to the In Focus section of our homepage.
-As I was reviewing my most recent Focus posts, I noticed that several of them were about some of the most serious problems that local governments face.
+Each week I scan the web for interesting and useful news, blogs, and reports and post them to our website.
+As I was reviewing my most recent posts, I noticed that several of them were about some of the most serious problems that local governments face.
 On reflection, it also occurred to me that they shared several attributes that put them in a special class of local government problems, sometimes known as the “gorillas in the room.”

 The gorillas that I encountered in my latest scan included: (1) the potential for a Cascadia megaquake; (2) the growing opioid crisis; (3) our deteriorating infrastructure; (4) the blight of homelessness; and (5) the lack of affordable housing.
 These are in no particular order and they certainly do not account for all of the gorillas in the room.